 Laguna Verde: a salt lake that covers an area of 1,700 ha (4,200 acres) and a narrow causeway divides it into two parts.
 It is at the southwestern extremity of the reserve and of Bolivia itself.
 It has mineral suspensions of arsenic and other minerals which renders color to the lake waters.
 Its color varies from turquoise to dark emerald depending on the disturbance caused to sediments in the lake by winds.

 Laguna Colorada: a salt lake lying at an altitude of 4,278 m (14,035 ft) and covers 6,000 ha (14,800 acres).
-It is named after the effect of wind and sun on the micro-organism that live in it.
+It is named after the effect of wind and sun on the micro-organism that lives in it.
 The lake contains borax islands, whose white color contrasts with the reddish color of its waters, which is caused by red sediments and pigmentation of some algae.
-The lake is very shallow, less than 1 m (40 in) deep, and supports some 40 bird species, providing pink algae to population of rare James's flamingos who can walk across it.
+The lake is very shallow, less than 1 m (40 in) deep, and supports some 40 bird species, providing pink algae to the population of rare James's flamingos who can walk across it.

 Laguna Salada: covers an 900 ha (2,200 acres) and has a light green color due to its high mineral content.
 It has a coastal perimeter of 20 km (12.5 mi).
 To the south of the lake is a hot spring.